The call for nominations are currently closed

 Applicants should consider the 10 principles of the Athena SWAN Charter when proposing and delivering a project or workshop.
 The evidence of the social and economic benefits that accrue from inclusive, diverse and equitable approaches to research and innovation is indisputable.
 The UK’s experience with implementing the Athena SWAN Charter and its principles make a strong case for this.
 Australia’s own recent experience with the Science in Australia Gender Equity (SAGE) Pilot of Athena SWAN is starting to bear fruit.

-In 2018, funding support under the programme is available for:
+Funding support under the programme is available for:

 Funding support is available for Australian research and businesses to undertake science, research and innovation projects or non-project aligned workshops that deliver innovative solutions to shared regional challenges.